easqr/db_iiq_mysql/README.md

     network_name: sandbox_iiq

 Name of the docker network to attach the generated containers to.
 Usually overriden in the format of <company name>_iiq

+    db_type: mysql

+Database type to deploy.
+Valid values are mysql and mssql